5 Things to Know About the macOS Big Sur 11.3.1 Update

 Like macOS Big Sur 11.3, macOS Big Sur 11.4 is a milestone upgrade which means it should carry new features, fixes, enhancements, and security patches.

-We don’t have an official macOS Big Sur 11.4 release date yet, but we’ll let you know if we hear anything it.
+We don’t have an official macOS Big Sur 11.4 release date yet, but there’s a good chance it rolls out alongside iOS 14.6 and iPadOS 14.6 later on this month.

-For more on macOS Big Sur 11.4, take a look at our guide.
+For more on macOS Big Sur 11.4 and the beta, take a look at our guide.

 Install macOS Big Sur 11.3.1 for Better Security